Al-Hilal disqualified from Asian CL after squad hit by virus - WHIZ News

 The Saudi Arabian team has been hit with a reported 31 infections of players and officials during the group stage of Asia’s premier club competition, and could only name nine starting players and two substitute goalkeepers for the final Group B game against Shabab Al Ahli Dubai of the United Arab Emirates.

-“All matches played by Al Hilal, who named only 11 players, are considered null and void according to Article 6 of the AFC Champions League regulations and therefore Pakhtakor of Uzbekistan and Shabab Al Ahli Dubai have progressed to the Round of 16 from Group B,” the Asian Football Confederation (AFC) said in a statement released on Wednesday evening.
+“All matches played by Al Hilal, who named only 11 players, are considered null and void according to Article 6 of the AFC Champions League regulations and therefore Pakhtakor of Uzbekistan and Shabab Al Ahli Dubai have progressed to the Round of 16 from Group B,” the Asian Football Confederation (AFC) said in a statement.

 Al-Hilal requested that the game be postponed to allow players to recover.